crespohector/welcome-to-mod-7/README.md

      - Mistakes, things you missed, things you want to change, etc...
 2. Pay attention to the way your partner has coded things.
     - Seeing how others' code can give new ideas!
 Or solve a problem you already have!
-3. Please use code-centric instead of human-centric language. _(refer back to AOO, W2, HW for Wednesday, “Empathetic Communication” for a refresher!)_
+3. Use code-centric instead of human-centric language. _(refer back to AOO, W2, HW for Wednesday, “Empathetic Communication” for a refresher!)_
 4. Ask clarifying questions.
 5. Take notice of how your partner read and understood your code so that you can gauge your work’s readability.
 6. If your partner did have a hard time reading a line/snippet of code, be sure to add comments to those to help you understand your code in the future.